Welcome to “A Simple, Village Undertaker”.

 In December of 2011, Ray executed his succession plan and merged the two funeral homes with his colleagues at Foundation Partners Group and continues in his role of managing partner at both firms.

 A Warren, NJ native, Ray is a graduate of Mount Saint Mary’s College, Emmitsburg, MD and The Cincinnati (OH) College of Mortuary Science.
 He has been licensed as a funeral director since 1983 and has earned licenses in New Jersey, Pennsylvania and South Carolina.
 As a hobby, Ray became licensed as an emergency medical technician in 1978 and later gained additional certifications.
 After thirty four years in emergency services, he recently retired in 2012 as a part-time firefighter/ engineer with the Aiken Department of Public Safety where he was recognized as the Firefighter of the Year, 2005.
 Although he no longer instructs, Ray is certified as a pistol instructor/ concealed weapons permit instructor by the National Rifle Association and the SC State Law Enforcement Division.
 He is the Chairman of the Board of Directors of the Southeastern Firefighters Burn Foundation, affiliated with the Joseph M. Still Burn Center in Augusta GA, the largest burn center in the USA.
-Additionally, he serves as a board member for “Joy in The Mourning”, Columbia, SC.
+Additionally, he serves on the Aiken City Election Commission.
 He is a former board member of the Greater Aiken Chamber of Commerce and a past president of the Aiken Downtown Development Association.

 In his “spare time” Ray still occasionally plays guitar with the “Chocolate Mousse” Band.